Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 Disaggregation is a design pattern, not a mandatory default.
 The KV-transfer cost has to be lower than the queueing and interference it removes, which is why it becomes more attractive as prompts get longer and decode traffic gets denser.[5][2]

 Disaggregation also changes how you autoscale.
 Because prefill load tracks incoming prompt tokens and decode load tracks active generation, the two pools scale on different signals.
 A burst of long RAG prompts points toward more prefill capacity; a surge in concurrent streaming conversations points toward more decode capacity.
-Useful signals include queue depth, KV-cache utilization, and TTFT/TPOT percentiles, with cold-start time included because loading model weights onto a new worker is not instant.
+Useful signals include queue depth, KV-cache utilization, and TTFT/TPOT percentiles, with cold-start time included because loading model weights onto a new worker isn't instant.

 1kv_cache_gib = 2.5